Blogpost · February 27, 2026

 PEFT vs RAG: Which Should You Choose?

-- Your data changes frequently (daily updates, news, product catalogs).
+• Your data changes frequently (daily news, product catalogs, support tickets).

-- You need transparent citations and source attribution.
+• You need citations and source attribution for every answer.

-- You want to avoid retraining the model.
+• You want to avoid retraining the model entirely.

 Combining PEFT and RAG